 Career Development and Training

-Supported Employment (SE) serves the most severely disabled individuals to help them secure competitive employment in the community.
-The program is generally considered a “place then train”; program where all relevant issues are attended to in the employment phases.
-Training can include: one on one job coaching by the Arc of Kona’s Job Coach and employer; specific work skills at the work site; on going counseling; social skills necessary to adjust to the work situation; independent living skills.
+Serves individuals with the most severe disabilities to help them secure competitive employment in the community.
+The program is generally considered a “place, then train” program where all relevant issues are attended to in the employment phases.
+Training can include: one-on-one job coaching by The Arc of Kona’s job coach and the participant’s employer; specific work skills at the work site; ongoing counseling; social skills necessary to adjust to the work situation; and independent living skills.

 The Arc of Kona * P O Box 127 * Kealakekua, Hawaii 96750